Summer Research Grants

 Proposals will be evaluated using three criteria:

 - Contribution to the discipline.
 A successful proposal describes a project where the students engage in original work and have the opportunity to share that work in a meaningful way.
-A proposal where the student anticipates to present or perform his or her work to a local, regional, or national audience is stronger than one where the student has no plans for sharing the work.
+A proposal where the student anticipates presenting or performing their work for a local, regional, or national audience is stronger than one where the student has no plans for sharing the work.
+Planned presentations beyond the required presentation at Scholarship and Creative Endeavors Day are strongly encouraged.

 All else being equal, preference will be given to students and/or faculty mentors who have not previously participated in the SOAR program.